 'M-my papá!
 He's got a g-gun!'
 I splutter, 'H-he'll kill you!'

 I notice something out of the corner of my eye.
 I look to my door frame.
 There watching with just an eye showing, is a little girl.
 Long plaits cascade down her back, her face pure and peaky.
-Her skin is freckled lightly and her eyes a bright blue.
-She has the aura of an elf from Lord of the Rings.
+Her skin is pale and freckled lightly and her eyes a bright blue.
+She has a sort of... magical aura to her.
 She hides slightly when's she sees me looking.
 I would shoo her away, send her off to her bed.
 But I'm curious.
-I beckon her over.

 'I won't hurt you.'
 I say, quietly.
-She moves into the door frame.
+She moves into the door.
 She's holding a teddy bear under one arm.
-'I'm not ill, just injured.
+'I'm not ill.
 You can come in, if you want.'
 She lightly steps into the room, moving as gracefully as a ballerina.
 My breathing has calmed now that my minds on something else.
 When she's a metre away she shuffles forward, still worried.
 I hold out my hand, she walks up and holds it.

 'Why were you crying in your sleep?' she asks, concerned, 'Are you sad?
 I can give you my teddy if you want.'